megabytesofrem/azalea-lang/README.md

 # Azalea

-Toy language written in Rust that compiles to Javascript.
+Small language inspired by Haskell and Lua, that compiles to JS.

 ## Status